Price range: $37.95 through $42.95

 Description

-This grafted crabapple tree is among the best crabapples for deer in Hardiness zone 3 and 4.
+This grafted crabapple tree is among the best crabapples for deer in Plant hardiness zones 3, 4, 5, 6, and 7.
 Big Dog produces a 2’’ crabapple very similar in size to the Chestnut crabapple.
 The Big Dog Crab comes to us from another whitetail enthusiast like myself, Mr. Art Reuck from Central Minnesota.
-This late dropping crabapple tree is a very heavy spur producing tree with good disease resistance that shows strong signs of resistance to cedar apple rust, apple scab, powdery mildew and fireblight in a no spray situation.
+This late-dropping crabapple tree is a heavy-spur-producing tree with good disease resistance, exhibiting strong resistance to cedar apple rust, apple scab, powdery mildew, and fireblight under no-spray conditions.
 The Big Dog crabapple will begin dropping in mid-October and will continue into mid-January.
-This tree is cold hardy into Zone 3 and has seen -41 degrees in zone 4.
-Hardiness zones 3 – 8
+This tree is cold-hardy to Zone 3 and has survived-41°F in Zone 4.
+Hardiness zones 3 – 7

-The Big Dog Crabapple is made by using plant tissue from the original tree and attaching it to the new roots.
-This essentially is giving you an identical tree, of the one you see in the picture and description.
+The Big Dog Crab is made by using plant tissue from the original tree and attaching it to the new roots.
+This essentially provides you with an identical tree to the one shown in the picture and description.

 PLANTING INSTRUCTIONS FOR BIG DOG CRABAPPLE

-Big Dog crabapple requires a minimum of 6 hours of sunlight for growth and fruit production.
-Space trees 20′ apart and use cages of at least 5’ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+Big Dog Crabapple requires 6 hours of direct sunlight for growth and fruit production.
+Space trees 20′ apart and use cages of at least 5′ cut to 7′ 8” to protect your trees.
+This process will ensure your deer eat your fruit in a few years, not your trees this year.

 SHIPPING/PICK UP